-Table 4-17 presents a summary of the potential air quality impacts associated with each alternative as they relate to the criteria defined earlier (see Table 4-1).
-It is important to note that additional modeling is currently being conducted and will be included in the Final EIS.
-Current data utilized in the Draft modeling is included in Appendix I.
+Table 4-32 presents a summary of the potential air quality impacts associated with each alternative as they relate to the criteria defined earlier (see Table 4-1).
+Modelling and other activities related to and supporting the results provided in this section can be found in Appendix J.